 The second document below includes the full text and interlinear glossing of Pliny's letter (6.16) on Pliny the Elder's death as well as his subsequent letter (6.20) on his own and his mother’s experiences at the time.
 There are also two short, modern letters discussing the 2014 film `Pompeii' and posted in the `Grex Latine Loquentium' email forum.

 Pedar Foss has been producing as a series of blogs an extremely detailed presentation of Pliny’s account of the eruption with description of the manuscript tradition, chunked text and translation, full explanation of the physical background, discussion of grammatical difficulties and stylistic analysis.
-This is complete for letter 6.16 but 6.20 is still (December 2019) unfinished as Foss is now concentrating on his book, Pliny and the Destruction of Vesuvius, to be published by Routledge in 2021.
+This is complete for letter 6.16 but 6.20 is still (November 2024) unfinished after Foss set it aside whilst concentrating on his book, Pliny and the Eruption of Vesuvius, which was published by Routledge in 2022.
+A favourable review of the book is available here

-The most recent study of Pliny and the background to his work as well as to that of his uncle, author of the encyclopedic Historia Naturalis, is Daisy Dunn's In the Shadow of Vesuvius: A Life of Pliny, published in 2019 with a paperback edition due in 2020.
+Another recent study of Pliny and the background to his work as well as to that of his uncle, author of the encyclopedic Historia Naturalis, is Daisy Dunn's In the Shadow of Vesuvius: A Life of Pliny, published in 2019 with a paperback edition in 2020.

 Como (ancient Comum), Pliny's birthplace on Lake Como (ancient Larius) in northern Italy https://en.wikipedia.org/wiki/Como#/media/File:Como_and_it's_lake.jpg